Skip to content

 1. Open any product page in OopsSec Store

-2. Scroll to the Reviews section
+2. Scroll to the reviews section

 3. Paste the payload into the review textarea